The store’s five large windows were smashed overnight on the Transgender Day of Remembrance.

 SFPD Arrests Man For Anti-Asian Violence In The Ingleside Neighborhood

 Taraval Station police officers arrested a man in connection to an anti-Asian violent attack in the Ingleside neighborhood over the weekend.

-INGLESIDE, San Francisco — San Francisco police arrested a man for an anti-Asian attack on Saturday, March 13, in the Ingleside neighborhood.
+San Francisco police arrested a man for a March 13 anti-Asian attack in the Ingleside neighborhood.

 Brown, who was also booked for three arrest warrants, is reported to have assaulted a person after making a series of anti-Asian statements.

 The incident is one of many causing a spike in hate crimes against Asian Americans that led Mayor London Breed to direct the police to step up patrols on Wednesday, March 17.
 Breed also announced that more long term efforts to tamp down the spike in crime will be announced soon.